-- Children who are showing signs of 'fussy or faddy eating' are not forced to eat anything they do not want to. - Staff recognise the signs that a child has had enough and remove uneaten food without comment. - Children are not made to stay at the table after others have left if they refuse to eat certain items of food. - Staff work in partnership with parents to support them with children who are showing signs of 'faddy or fussy eating' and sign post them to further advice, for example, How to Manage Simple Faddy Eating in Toddlers (Infant & Toddler Forum) https://infantandtoddlerforum.org/health-and-childcare- professionals/factsheets/
+- Children who are showing signs of 'strong food preferences, or aversions to food' are not forced to eat anything they do not want to. - Staff recognise the signs that a child has had enough and remove uneaten food without comment. - Children are not made to stay at the table after others have left if they refuse to eat certain items of food. - Staff work in partnership with parents to support them with children who are showing signs of 'food preference or aversion' and sign post them to further advice, for example, How to Manage Simple Faddy Eating in Toddlers (Infant & Toddler Forum) https://infantandtoddlerforum.org/health-and-childcare-professionals/factsheets/